QUALITY I COLLABORATION I ASPIRATION I INCLUSION

 To keep up to date with our work in Aspire Phase 1, please read our BLOG!

 Phase 2: Brent & Ealing (2018-19)

-As well as classroom workshops for primary school children, the Aspire programme also provides additional musical support through:
+Each phase consists of a series of high quality in-school workshops for primary school children with a Big Sing culmination event.
+Alongside direct musical engagement with children, the Aspire programme also provides additional musical support through: